 Chile is the furthest away from Europe, and thus the longest flight!
-Unfortunately the options are limited and often expensive.
+From 2018, BA have flown 4 times a week direct from Heathrow, which is by far the quickest journey, although price go north of £900 for most dates in season.
 However, there are bargains out there if you are flexible with dates and don’t mind a longer connection.
 We found returns between London and Santiago for less than £600, often combining airlines or flying in and out of different UK airports.
 Airlines to look at include British Airways, Iberia and Air France.

 We like the LAN route via Madrid, as the flight times are good with overnights in both directions, and the connections in Spain are short.
 The downside is this route tends to be quite expensive, but until British Airways brings out a direct flight (hurry up!) it is one of the better routes.